Theatre of the Oppressed: International Theatre of the Oppressed Organisation

 Inspired by Augusto Boal, the International Theatre of the Oppressed Organisation links other Theatre of the Oppressed groups to one another.
 The idea is that others will help groups organize themselves and create new centres for Theatres of the Oppressed.
 There are links to other organizations involved with this projects so anyone can contact anyone else involved.
 This online organization allows others to share information about the Theatre of the Oppressed.

-The largest single organization in the Theatre of the Oppressed network is Jana Sanskriti.
-Set up by Sanjoy Ganguly in the Sunderbans, a rural area outside Calcutta in the Bay of Bengal, Jana Sanskriti has a membership of over 40,000, 30 theatre teams, and an impressive record of art and activism which has resulted in major improvements in health, infrastructure, welfare benefits, education and social awareness through the region.

 Boal's ideas have been widely accepted and used by theatre groups in Mozambique after the end of the civil war in 1992 to explain the need for reconciliation and to discuss topics such as avoiding landmines, voting in the first democratic elections and the rights of peasants under the new land law.

 Grupo de Teatro dos Oprimidos - Maputo was founded in 2001 after Alvim Cossa spent six months studying theatre methodology in Rio de Janeiro by a grant from the United Nations Educational, Scientific and Cultural Organization.
 It has presented plays such as O meu marido esta a negar (My Husband is in Denial), documented as a film by Rogério Manjate, which discusses HIV/AIDS avoidance and treatment.
 This play is presented in public places - markets, schools and businesses - and the public is invited to attend and present their own solutions to the unequal power relations shown in the play.
 The result is more effective than a lecture in Portuguese or distribution of written material to a largely illiterate population.